United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 Gregory J. Hayes - United Technologies Corp.

 Jason, I think you probably hit on it with the A380.
 We didn't ship any engines, GP7000 engines this quarter, or just a couple I guess.
 But that program is essentially done for us now.
 That's the GP7000.
 That's our partnership with GE, and we don't foresee production on that resuming.
 You've also of course got the V2500 and the A320neo, which will be going out of production probably in 2019.
 We see that stepping down significantly again next year.
 Of course, the GTF, we'll build 350 to 400 of those this year.
-Next year we'll probably build north of 700 of those, so that should pick up the slack that you see on the sun-setting programs on the aerospace – or on the Pratt side.
+Next year you'll probably build north of 700 of those, so that should pick up the slack that you see on the sun-setting programs on the aerospace, or on the Pratt side.

 As far as Mr. [David] Gitlin's business, Aerospace Systems, I think the biggest pain has already been felt.
 That's the 777 landing gear, which as you know was re-sourced by Boeing to another company, and that business won't come back.
-Having said that though, we still are well positioned at both Boeing and Airbus on Aerospace Systems and all the other new commercial aircraft, be it Embraer, be it the [Bombardier] C Series or anything emerging.
+Having said that though, we still are well positioned at both Boeing and Airbus on the aerospace systems and all the other new commercial aircraft, be it Embraer, be it the [Bombardier] C Series or anything emerging.
 All those things will pick up in production over the next several years.
 So a few negatives, but on the most part it's pretty positive in terms of where we see top line.
 Pratt will have 10% organic growth through 2020, and the Aerospace Systems guys probably in that 5% to 7% range, so all generally positive.

 Jason Gursky - Citigroup Global Markets, Inc.